-- 5. Click right to Trigger Actions and set action(s) to trigger.
-For more details, see Alarm-Triggered Actions. - 6.
-(Optional) Click right to Arming Schedule and then set the time when actions will be triggered. - 7.
+- Click Trigger Actions and set action(s) to trigger.
+For more details, see Alarm-Triggered Actions. - (Optional) Click Pright to Arming Schedule and then set the time when actions will be triggered. - 7.
 Click Apply to save the settings.

 Object Removed